Moonwalk (dance): Michael Jackson and the moonwalk

 Singer Bobby Brown of New Edition was the one of "three kids" Jackson said taught him the dance step in his autobiography, Moonwalk.
 It had been rumored that Jeffrey Daniel taught Jackson the moonwalk; however, Daniel was touring with Shalamar at the time, so Jackson reached out to Soul Train dancer/employee Cheryl Song to arrange a meeting with dancer Geron "Caszper" Canidate.
 At this point, Ron Wiesner Jackson's management contacted Caszper to arrange private dance lessons for Jackson in June 1981.
 Caszper, who claims to have a copy of the check and original contract, spent one week privately instructing Jackson how to perform the moonwalk.
 Jackson first danced in public on March 25, 1983, during the television special, Motown 25: Yesterday, Today, Forever, in front of a live audience at the Pasadena Civic Auditorium.
 The dance became world-famous two months later when the show premiered on television.
-Dressed in his signature black trousers, silver socks, silver shirt, black-sequined jacket, and rhinestoned glove, Jackson spun around, posed, and began moonwalking.
+Dressed in his signature black trousers, silver socks, black-sequined jacket, and rhinestoned glove, Jackson spun around, posed, and began moonwalking.
 Music critic Ian Inglis later wrote that Jackson encapsulated a long tradition of African-American dance movements in that one performance.
 Moonwalking received widespread attention, and from then on, the moonwalk became Jackson's signature move for his song "Billie Jean".
 Nelson George said that Jackson's rendition "combined Jackie Wilson's athleticism with James Brown's camel walk".
 Following the Motown 25 special, Jackson contacted Daniel to master the technique further once Daniel returned from tour.

 Jackson's autobiography was titled Moonwalk, and he also starred in a 1988 film titled Moonwalker.